davatorium/rofi/README.md

 A popup window switcher roughly based on [superswitcher](http://code.google.com/p/superswitcher/), requiring only xlib and xft.
 This version is based on the version from [Sean Pringle](http://github.com/seanpringle/simpleswitcher).
-All credit for this great tool should to to him.
+All credit for this great tool should go to him.

 * Switcher centered on screen (or monitor for multi-head).